’5 Broken Cameras’, when witnessing becomes a duty

 “My recovery is just a drop in a sea of violence”, he tells us.

 But we are also moved.
 As the Olive Trees are destroyed, killed, his son Gibreel is born.
-Yes, 5 Broken Cameras is also a movie of joy, and love.
+5 Broken Cameras is also a movie of joy, and love.

-Leave a Reply - in English, Elvish or Parseltongue
+Leave a Reply

 Fill in your details below or click an icon to log in: